SysBioengLab/Top-TFA/README.md

 These ingredients are used to (i) determine which topologies are feasible, (ii) tighten the flux and ΔGr variability ranges, (iii) sample the feasible solution space, and (iv) perform a bottleneck / thermodynamic-sensitivity analysis.
-The pipeline is exercised on two biological systems that give the two main case-study folders.
+The pipeline is illustrated on two biological systems that give the two main case-study folders.

 ---